 Getting the Banks to Ante Up

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you think your business is having a tough time getting the best bank financing, talk to Dennis Rosenthal.
+Opinions expressed by Entrepreneur contributors are their own.If you think your business is having a tough time getting the best bank financing, talk to Dennis Rosenthal.

 Rosenthal's company, JonKeith Communications, a New York City IT consulting firm, persuaded his bank to lend him $23,000 to pay off his credit card debt last year.
 But after everything he had to go through, he's not sure if it was worth it.